 Segmenting folks into groups makes it easier to find the right colleagues quickly with a more robust directory and provides a way to categorize and manage user permissions.
-(The configuration of groups is not available on the Starter plan.)

 How to configure groups

 Navigate to Manage > Groups

 Select Create new group to add a group.
 Groups can be based on departments, roles, or locations.
 Some examples: Sales Team, Senior Managers, Boston.

 Enter the group details.
 If you prefer for this group to be "Private", select the checkbox > Save.